 BIOGRAPHY

-Dan Zhang, a native of China, is a distinguished professor of viola at The Catholic University of America and Washington Adventist University, holding degrees from the Central Conservatory of Music in Beijing, Yale University, Shenandoah University and The Catholic University of America.
+Violin and Viola teacher and player, Dan Zhang, located in the Columbia area of Howard County Maryland, is a distinguished professor of viola at The Catholic University of America and Washington Adventist University, holding degrees from the Central Conservatory of Music in Beijing, Yale University, Shenandoah University and The Catholic University of America.

 Dr. Zhang’s passion for chamber music is evident through her participation in festivals such as Master Music Course Japan, Bach Cantata Music Festival in Germany, Kneisel Hall Music Festival, and International Jungen Orchesterakademie in Germany.
 As the violist of the acclaimed D’Amore Duo with guitarist William Feasley.
 She has been praised by The Washington Post for their “perfect partnership of sound” and lauded their performance as “one of the most uniquely satisfying concerts of the season”.
 D’Amore Duo maintains an active concert schedule this season in Hagerstown(MD), Seattle, Baltimore, Maine, Gainesville (VA), and DC area.